guillaumepellegrino/memtrace/README.md

 ## 5. TODO
-- Add memory leak per 10min, per hour and per day.
-- Large calstack
+- Should we load pthread library ?
+- GDB callstack ?
 - Add MIPS support
-- Add support for IFUNC
-- Should we load pthread library ?
 - Send coredump notification in a dedicated socket to avoid concurrency issues.
 (One socket for request, one socket for notification).
+- Add the possibility for memtrack-server to analyze offline report
 - Improve this README
 - Improve console support (move cursor)
+- Add support for IFUNC